wazo-platform/wazo-platform.org/content/contribute/visualizing-asterisk-deadlocks.md

 ==============================

-It has recently come to our attention that a freeze would sometimes occur in the asterisk application shipped with XiVO.
+It has recently come to our attention that a freeze would sometimes occur in the asterisk application shipped with Wazo Platform.

 When the freeze happened, no new calls would be accepted and most of the current calls would freeze.
 A manual restart of the asterisk process would then be required for the situation to get back to normal.

-As you can understand, that's quite an unpleasant situation for a telephony system like XiVO.
+As you can understand, that's quite an unpleasant situation for a telephony system like Wazo Platform.

 So we began investigating on what was causing the freeze, knowing it was probably some deadlocks occuring in the asterisk process.Fortunately for